 The altered search text makes the hotel automatically lose ground and rank lower.

-From a customer perspective, too, the use of an append text is quite a harassing measure and doesn’t make for a good user experience.
+Using an appended text is quite a harassing measure and doesn’t make for a good user experience from a customer perspective.

-The fact that Agoda decided to implement this measure in spite of this means that according to them, or their research, the benefits must outweigh the cons.
+Agoda deciding to implement this measure in spite of this means that according to them, or their research, the benefits must outweigh the cons.

 Or is there more?

-Agoda’s online techniques, if successful, could be later implemented on other OTAs of the Priceline Group; it’s not unreasonable to believe that this could be part of a strategy to use Agoda as a testing ground.
+Agoda’s online techniques, if successful, could be later implemented on other OTAs of the Booking Holdings group; it’s not unreasonable to believe that this could be part of a strategy to use Agoda as a testing ground.

 That would explain the adoption of unpopular tactics as part of a nearly risk-free strategy to test out new ideas before applying them to other platforms.

-Assumptions aside, Agoda’s use of dynamic pricing and copy-paste append text points out valuable ideas about online customer behavior and the way this could be addressed by online travel agencies.
+Assumptions aside, Agoda’s use of dynamic pricing and copy-paste append text points out valuable ideas about online customer behavior and the way online travel agencies could address this.
 Who will be next?